arq5x/gemini/docs/content/tools.rst

 ``--allow-other-hets``
 ----------------------
-By default, the ``comp_hets`` tool will identify candidate pairs of heterozygotes that are found in *only one* of the samples in your database.
+By default, the ``comp_hets`` tool will identify candidate pairs of heterozygotes where each variant is found in *only one* of the samples in your database.
 Depending on the genetic model, this may be too restrictive.
-If you'd like to identify candidates where other individuals may also be heterozygous, just use the ``--allow-other-hets`` option
+If you'd like to include variants for which other individuals may also be heterozygous, just use the ``--allow-other-hets`` option

 .. code-block:: bash